If you want visitors to be able to access the internet using your home network then the most secure way is to let them use a guest network.

 Q- Will a guest network slow my network down?

-A- The guest network will share the sane Internet connection and could potentially make a slower Internet connection for your main network.
-Router with guest network support will generally let you limit the maximum connected devices
+A- The guest network will share the same Internet connection and could potentially make a slower Internet connection for your main network.
+Routers with guest network support will generally let you limit the maximum connected devices

 Q- Should I use a guest network for smart home devices?

 A- Yes you should restrict smart home devices and putting them on a guest network is probably the easiest way of doing this.

 Q- Will my guest network have a different network IP address than my main network?

 A- Usually yes if it is part of the main router.